Apple Pisses Off Hollywood

 Jon Watts explains the demise of his ‘Wolfs’ sequel with George Clooney and Brad Pit, explaining he “no longer trusted” Apple as a creative partner.

 I mean, what on Earth was Apple thinking?
-When it came to the company canceling the theatrical release of the George Clooney/Brad Pitt-starring Wolfs, I've tried not once, but twice to write down some thoughts in terms of what could have been going through everyones' heads with this decision.
+When it came to the company canceling the wide theatrical release of the George Clooney/Brad Pitt-starring Wolfs, I've tried not once, but twice to write down some thoughts in terms of what could have been going through everyones' heads with this decision.
 But as it turns out, I'm not sure Apple had a lot going through their head.
-Because assuming director Jon Watts version of the story is accurate, it's just insanely stupid on Apple's part:
+Because assuming director Jon Watts version of the story is accurate, everything about this move was just insanely stupid on Apple's part:

 “I showed Apple my final cut of Wolfs early this year,” Watts told Deadline.
 “They were extremely enthusiastic about it and immediately commissioned me to start writing a sequel.
 But their last minute shift from a promised wide theatrical release to a streaming release was a total surprise and made without any explanation or discussion.
 I wasn’t even told about it until less than a week before they announced it to the world.
 I was completely shocked and asked them to please not include the news that I was writing a sequel.
 They ignored my request and announced it in their press release anyway, seemingly to create a positive spin to their streaming pivot.
 And so I quietly returned the money they gave me for the sequel.
 I didn’t want to talk about it because I was proud of the film and didn’t want to generate any unnecessary negative press.
 I loved working with Brad and George (and Amy and Austin and Poorna and Zlatko) and would happily do it again.
 But the truth is that Apple didn’t cancel the Wolfs sequel, I did, because I no longer trusted them as a creative partner.”